turn-project/turn/README.md

     $ require 'turn'

-This will configure Test::Unit to use TURN formatting for displaying test restuls.
+This will configure MiniTest to use TURN formatting for displaying test restuls.
 A better line to use, though, is the following:

     begin; require 'turn'; rescue LoadError; end